-Oh, for goodness sakes, I’m in Mandurah!
-So what?
-It’s no big secret — and I don’t care for shock-news headlines (especially those I write, for the purpose of search engines) either.
-I’m here — just trying to make a living from home, in Mandurah.
+Oh, for goodness’ sake, I’m in Mandurah!
+So?
+It’s no big secret.
+I’m not hiding — and I don’t care for shock-news headlines (especially those I write, for the purpose of search engines) either.
+I’m here — just trying to make a living in Mandurah.
 Who cares where I live?
 Everyone lives somewhere.
-I just happen to live in sunny Mandurah.
+I just happen to live in a sunny coastal region.
 The sand and surf have nothing to do with hiding or hiding in plain sight.
 I write stories.
 That’s it.
-I manufacture make-believe and create scenarios for characters to experience so readers can enjoy them.
+I manufacture make-believe and create scenarios for characters to experience so readers can enjoy them in books.
 The world outside my window plays no part in its creation or concealment.
 I’m accessible.
 I’m right on this damn page!

 Some authors live in luxury while creating corroded, dystopian worlds.
 Others live in squalor while writing stories of wealth and royalty.
-It’s just make-believe anyway — social challenges like that occur all the time and it’s totally okay.
-Those differences are what make good writers better ones.
-A bit of research and a good creative fire will always get a story over the line.
+It’s just make-believe anyway — those differences are what make good writers better ones.
+A bit of research and a creative fire will always get a story over the line.
 Everyone knows that.
 Well, I assume they do.

 So yes, I live in a picture-postcard region of the world but my soul is forever chained to the darkness.
 I can’t help it.
 I write from the shadows, which is why I choose to live in a place where there is plenty of sunshine.
 It rescues me from a gloomy pit.
-Light is a lifeline out of that psychological sewer and back to the clean order of sanity.
-Mandurah resets my lifeforce and grounds me when my dark writing journeys come to a close.
+Light is a lifeline out of those psychological shadows.
+Mandurah resets my life force and grounds me when my dark writing journeys come to a close.

 Free For a Limited Time